 All requirements must be emailed to email@example.com.

-Patient Advocate Reporters will be given complementary registration to the Scientific Meeting in Toronto.
+Patient Advocate Reporters will be given complimentary registration to the Scientific Meeting in Toronto.
 Reporters will need to provide their own transportation and accommodation (if applicable).
-Registration fees for the Basics course, Research Course and Cadaver Course are not included in the complementary registration.
+Registration fees for the Basics course, Research Course and Cadaver Course are not included in the complimentary registration.
 Reporters must be IPPS members .
-Please note that the IPPS offers a complementary membership to those who are in training (documentation of training status is required).
 PARs are presented at the annual business meeting with a certificate of gratitude from the IPPS.